fanyer/data2graphics/README.md

        },
         direction: 'right'
     }],
-    gap: [3, 6] //gap is the x value of central orange range's start & end }
+    gap: [3, 6] //gap is the x value of central orange range's start & end and the end should be greater than the start.
+}

 ```
 Detailed Config shows [here](https://pkgo.in/itg/data2graphics/blob/master/lib/estimate-default-config.js)

+Please be prudent and precise to control the gap and x,y

 It will render as below: